AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/configuring/dispatcher-configurations-screens-cloud.md

 ---
-title: Configurações do Dispatcher no Screens como um Cloud Service
+title: Configurações do Dispatcher no Screens as a Cloud Service
-description: Esta página descreve as configurações do Dispatcher no Screens como um Cloud Service.
+description: Esta página descreve as configurações do Dispatcher no Screens as a Cloud Service.
+exl-id: cc04b480-9310-4975-a7c2-20682c567fa4
-source-git-commit: b00fd1e3826a7d0b0a4bf80b002fffda8f3983d0
+source-git-commit: 940a01cd3b9e4804bfab1a5970699271f624f087
 workflow-type: tm+mt
 source-wordcount: '140'
 ht-degree: 0%

 ---

-# Configurações do Dispatcher no Screens como um Cloud Service {#dispatcher-configurations-screens-cloud}
+# Configurações do Dispatcher no Screens as a Cloud Service {#dispatcher-configurations-screens-cloud}

-Esta seção descreve as configurações do dispatcher para Screens como um Cloud Service.
+Esta seção descreve as configurações do dispatcher para o Screens as a Cloud Service.

-## Adicionar filtros e regras de cache no Dispatcher para o Screens como uma implantação do Cloud Service {#deployment}
+## Adicionar filtros e regras de cache no Dispatcher para implantação as a Cloud Service do Screens {#deployment}

 Permita os seguintes filtros e regras de cache nos dispatchers para as instâncias de publicação no Screens as a Cloud Service.